lacework/go-sdk/cli/docs/lacework_alert_show.md

 ---
-title: "lacework compliance google list-projects"
+title: "lacework alert show"
-slug: lacework_compliance_google_list-projects
+slug: lacework_alert_show
 hide_title: true
 ---

-## lacework compliance google list-projects
+## lacework alert show

-List projects from an organization
+Show details about a specific alert

 ### Synopsis

-List all GCP projects from the provided organization ID.

-Use the following command to list all GCP integrations in your account:

-    lacework cloud-account list --type GcpCfg

-Then, select one GUID from an integration and visualize its details using the command:
+Show details about a specific alert.

+There are different types of alert details that can be shown to assist with alert investigation.
+These types are referred to as alert detail scopes.

+The following alert detail scopes are available:

+  * Details (default)
+  * Investigation
+  * Events
+  * RelatedAlerts
+  * Integrations
+  * Timeline

+View an alert's timeline details:

-    lacework cloud-account show <int_guid>
+  lacework alert show <alert_id> --scope Timeline

 ```
-lacework compliance google list-projects <organization_id> [flags]
+lacework alert show <alert_id> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for list-projects
+  -h, --help           help for show
+      --scope string   type of alert details to show (default "Details")
 ```

 ### Options inherited from parent commands